scaleway/terraform-provider-scaleway/docs/resources/object_bucket_object_lock_configuration.md

 The following arguments are supported:

-- `bucket` - (Required, Forces new resource) The name of the bucket.
+- `bucket` - (Required, Forces new resource) The name of the bucket, or its Terraform ID.

 - `rule` - (Optional) Specifies the Object Lock rule for the specified object.